mattyoung101/omicron/omicam/README.md

 on how the vision system works, please see docs/DESCRIPTION.md.

 ## Building and running
+### Compiler
+Currently, builds are cross compiled on a Linux computer and uploaded to the Pi.
+You can get a Raspi cross compiler [here](https://github.com/abhiTronix/raspberry-pi-cross-compilers/).
+We use `cross-gcc-9.1.0-pi_3+`.

 ### Installing dependencies
 We ship a pre-compiled version of omxcam as `libomxcam.so` in the lib directory because compiling it is kind of annoying and pointless since it hasn't been updated in a very long time.